Vansh-Talwar/MovieRecommenderSystem/README.md

 ## License

-This project is for educational and portfolio use.
+This project is for educational and portfolio use